dekom/random-scripts/ruby/pickaxe/notes_ch8.markdown

 constants.

 Modules:
-* 'provide a namespace and prevent name clashes.
+* provide a namespace and prevent name clashes.
 * support he mixin facility

 A *mixin* is 'like a partial class definition' and a combination of